cspeterson/splatmoji/README.md

 ## Emoji

-I started a separate project ([Splatmoji-emojidata]) dedicated to maintaining an organized, absolutely complete, and up-to-date set of emoji.
+I started a separate project ([Splatmoji-emojidata](https://github.com/cspeterson/splatmoji-emojidata)) dedicated to maintaining an organized, absolutely complete, and up-to-date set of emoji.
 It is from there that this project gets its emoji database.
 There shouldn't be much to update as I'll be in sync with the latest CLDR releases from Unicode, but [the repo itself][Splatmoji-emojidata] has intructions and scripts for updating directly from the source.

 # Emoticons

 I'm planning on creating/maintaining a comprehensive database, and would love it if someone could point me to a well-labeled and machine-readable collection.

-The ones here originally came from [w33ble/emoticon-data] but are no longer being updated, so this is kinda it for now.
+The ones here originally came from [w33ble/emoticon-data](https://github.com/w33ble/emoticon-data) but are no longer being updated, so this is kinda it for now.

 # Custom Configuration and Custom Emoji/Emoticons

-This repo uses emoji from [Splatmoji-emojidata] and emoticons.json from [w33ble/emoticon-data], but you can use your own files either additionally or as a replacement.
+This repo uses emoji from [Splatmoji-emojidata](https://github.com/cspeterson/splatmoji-emojidata), and the emoticons are not currently being updated, but you can use your own files either additionally or as a replacement.

 The emoji/emoticons should be stored in tsv like so:
 ```